aws-samples/nonprofit-samples/README.md

 * [Using machine learning to customize your direct mailings](DirectMailing_With_Amazon_Personalize/README.md) - this folder contains a solution to set up a personalization solution for a direct mailing workflow.

-* [Retrieval Augmented Generation (RAG) Chatbot] (RAG_Chatbot/README.md) - this folder contains a sample solution to use generative AI to build a simple chatbot that can respond to questions about your custom content.
+* [Retrieval Augmented Generation (RAG) Chatbot](RAG_Chatbot/README.md) - this folder contains a sample solution to use generative AI to build a simple chatbot that can respond to questions about your custom content.

 ## Security